thomruns/ui-library/README.md

   ## Functionality
   Tooltip - creates a tooltip Class to create tooltips to add to a UI.
   Dropdowns - creates a dropdown Class to add dropdowns to a UI.
+  Tabbed content - creates a series of tabs and exposes related content in the UI.
+  Snackbars - displays an alert-type UI element.